ADD CONDITION

 Pregnancy Use

-To ensure the health and safety of you and your baby, it's always best to consult with your healthcare provider before using any new medication while pregnant.
-They can provide personalized advice based on your individual health needs.
+If you are pregnant or planning to become pregnant, it’s always best to consult with your healthcare provider before using any medication, including over-the-counter products like cough drops.
+They can help you weigh the potential risks and benefits based on your individual health needs.

 Lactation Use